nojhan/clutchlog/README.md

-**Clutchlog is a logging system whith targets versatile debugging.**
+**Clutchlog is a logging system which targets versatile debugging.**
-**It allows to (de)clutch messages either for a given: log level, source code location or call stack depth.**
+**It allows to (de)clutch messages for a given: log level, source code location or call stack depth.**

 Features
 ========